yCodeTech/phpcs-standard/README.md

 ### yCodeTech.Types.DisallowTypeLongNames

 Long type names are disallowed.
-Short names must be used in all contexts.
+Short names must be used in docblocks, type declarations, and type casting.

 <table>
   <tr>